How To Bet On The Premier League

 If you’re good at picking value selections, you should be able to make a profit from betting on the Premier League.

 The introduction of lots of other football betting markets over the last few years has made the concept of how to bet on the Premier League even more interesting and exciting.
 You only need to look at the website of any online bookmaker to view a myriad of markets that can all be exploited to make profits if you can find a value angle.

 The over/under 2.5 goals market has become one of the most popular markets in recent times.
 You can simply pick whether a match produces more or less than 2.5 goals.
 Not all matches go to plan, but there are many strong histories of teams that typically produce matches that fall into one category or another.
 If you’re looking for extensive EPL stats then check out SoccerStats.

 But again, the bookies will catch onto many trends quickly, so studying the form book is important.
 Matches between some teams just go against the norm.
 An example of this would be Everton and Wolves, two teams who both produce more games with less than 2.5 goals than more than 2.5 goals.
 However, having fought out two games in the 2018/19 season with more than 2.5 goals, their first match of 2019/20 produced more than 2.5 goals, despite the bookies offering odds against – a value bet.

 Both bookies and serious football punters will start a new season with opinions of how to bet on the Premier League and where to find value in the markets, but it’s important to spot trends quickly to try and exploit the value.

 Liverpool were an obvious fancy to win most of their home matches this season, but the bookies started the season firmly of the opinion that Liverpool would keep lots of clean sheets at Anfield.
-That was a strong statistic in 2018/19 but, despite still having the best defence in the Premier League, Liverpool have notably been giving opponents more chances to score this season.
+That was a strong statistic in 2018/19 but, despite still having the best defence in the Premier League, Liverpool notably gave opponents more chances to score in the 2019/20 season.